Croton River watershed

-The vast majority of this water ends up at the Jerome Park Reservoir in the Bronx via the New Croton Aqueduct, from which it is distributed to New York City.
-Water in excess of the City's needs spills over the New Croton Dam at the New Croton Reservoir and is carried by the Croton River into the Hudson River at Croton-on-Hudson, New York, about 30 miles north of the Metropolitan area.
+The vast majority of the Croton River watershed water ends up in the New Croton Reservoir, then is taken via the New Croton Aqueduct to the Jerome Park Reservoir in the Bronx, from which it is distributed to New York City.
+Water in excess of the city's needs spills over the New Croton Dam at the New Croton Reservoir and is carried by the Croton River into the Hudson River at Croton-on-Hudson, New York, about 30 miles north of the Metropolitan area.